-- Park only in the gravel parking lot on the right of the ACA driveway. - Always pull as far forward as possible and close to other vehicles to allow for as many parking spots as possible. - Stay clear of the area where buses are located.
-Do not park behind or in front of them.
-They need lots of clearance to move when needed.
-(And they are routinely moved at least once a day for general upkeep.
-We do not know when that will be each day.) - Keep entire drive loop clear at all times as buses and/or garbage truck need wide clearance to get around the entire drive (except for after school pick up). - Do not pull onto ANY grassy areas as some contain sprinkler heads and can be damaged. - Besides regular pickup or drop off time, when individuals are coming to get a child or visit the school, please park in the parking lot and walk to the front door.
-You may have to double park behind another vehicle.
+- Park only in the parking lot on the right of the ACA driveway. - Always pull as far forward as possible and close to other vehicles to allow for as many parking spots as possible. - Keep the entire drive loop clear at all times as cars and/or garbage trucks need wide clearance to get around the entire drive (except for after school pick up). - Do not pull onto ANY grassy areas as some contain sprinkler heads and can be damaged. - Besides regular pickup or drop off time, when individuals are coming to get a child or visit the school, please park in the parking lot and walk to the front door.
 Do not park in the front of the sidewalk area or around the side by the greenhouse and storage buildings.